2016 & 2017 Big South Champions!

 “Honeys passion and commitment to our team throughout the past four years is ultimately reflected in our drastic improvement and success this season.
 The best decision I made after taking this post four years ago was hiring her to be on staff.
 She has done a great job developing our perimeter players and off the court she has served as a glue person in the program.
 Honeys selfless approach to coaching and taking initiative to get things done for our student-athletes is extremely valuable in our day to day operations.” -Head Coach Brenda Mock Kirkpatrick

-Honey Brown is in her fourth year as a member of Kirkpatricks coaching staff.
+Honey Brown is in her fifth year as a member of Kirkpatricks coaching staff.
 Brown specializes in development of perimeter players.
 Her primary responsibilities include serving as the teams academic liaison, the in-game defensive coordinator and equipment liaison.

 The program has steadily improved over the past four years, with the Bulldogs achieving the biggest turnaround season in NCAA Division I womens basketball in 2015-16.
 Asheville amassed program-high regular season, (26) and conference wins (16) on their way to an overall record of 26-7.
 The Bulldogs also brought home their first ever regular season conference title and the programs second Big South Conference Tournament Championship which led to an NCAA First round appearance.